honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 - Span attributes gave her rich context with zero config
 - Trace context was passed automatically to backend services
 - She could override the session ID logic when needed
-- And she verified everything using debug logs and DevTools

-All of that — without writing any custom spans!
+All of that, without writing any custom instrumentation code!